infiniteflight/infiniteflight-docs/atc-guide/ground/taxi.md

 Manual

 : "Taxi to RWYXX, contact tower when ready" and "Taxi to Parking" are the default commands that **must**{.red} be used by Controllers for the purposes of departing/arriving aircraft.
 [More info?](/guide/atc-manual/2.-ground/2.2-taxi-and-use-of-give-way#2.2.2)

-## How to send Progressive Taxi / Give Way Commands